Ten Commandments - Part 2

 "You shall not bear false witness against your neighbor"

-This is most commonly referred to as the commandment to not lie.
-But there are many ways that you can bear false witness against someone.
-Things such as calumny, gossip, adulation, rash suspicion or judgement, detraction, and every sort of lie be it jovial, officious or malicious.
-All of these are false statements intended to cause harm to the character in question.
-Either by saying that someone has faults of another (calumny), making know the faults of a person for intent to harm (detraction), suspecting evil without due reason (rash judgment/suspicion), or telling a lie to make a joke or false statement both without injury, or telling a lie with intent to cause character or physical harm to another are all acts that break this commandment.
+This includes saying that someone has faults they do not possess (calumny), making known the faults of a person with intent to harm (detraction), suspecting evil without due reason (rash judgment/suspicion), or telling a lie to make a joke or false statement without injury, or telling a lie with intent to cause character or physical harm to another.
+All of these acts break this commandment.

-"You shall not covet your neighbors goods"
+"You shall not covet your neighbor's goods"

 Comments